Lisa Steele

-Lisa Steele D.Litt. (born 1947) is a Canadian artist, a pioneer in video art, educator, curator and co-founder of Vtape in Toronto.
+Lisa Steele (born 1947) is a Canadian artist, a pioneer in video art, educator, curator and co-founder of Vtape in Toronto.
 Born in the United States, Steele moved to Canada in 1968 and is now a Canadian citizen.
 She has collaborated exclusively with her partner Kim Tomczak since the early 1980s.

 Early life

 Steele was born in Kansas City, Missouri in 1947 and immigrated to Canada in 1968.
-Her brother James B. Steele is a Pulitzer Prize winning journalist located in Philadelphia.
+Her brother, James B. Steele, is a Pulitzer Prize winning journalist located in Philadelphia.

 Career

 An important pioneer of video art in Canada since the early 1970s, Steele has shown internationally at the Venice Biennale (1980), the Kunsthalle Basel, the Museum of Modern Art (NYC), the National Gallery of Canada, the Institute of Contemporary Art (Boston), 49th Parallel Videoseries, the Vancouver Art Gallery and the Long Beach Museum.
 She is a founding director of Vtape in Toronto, a national information and distribution service for independent video and a founding publisher and editor of FUSE Magazine.